fenago/pytest-quick-start-guide/preface.md

 Tasks is a functional test.
 - **Subcutaneous test:** A test that doesn’t run against the final end-user interface, but against an interface just below the surface.
-Since most of the tests in this book test against the API layer—not the CLI—they qualify as subcutaneous tests.
+Since most of the tests in this course test against the API layer—not the CLI—they qualify as subcutaneous tests.

-**How This Book Is Organized**
+**How This Course Is Organized**

 In Lab 1, Getting Started with pytest, you’ll install pytest and get it ready to use.
 You’ll then take one piece of the Tasks project—the